andngdtudk/andngdtudk.github.io/blog-posts/Mpcrl.md

 The fundamental insight is recognizing MPC and RL as complementary rather than competing approaches.
 MPC brings model-driven planning with explicit constraint handling, while RL offers data-driven learning focused on closed-loop performance.
 Both ultimately solve sequential decision-making problems but from different philosophical starting points.

 The taxonomy organized combination approaches along two axes: what's used during deployment versus what's used during learning.
 We can use MPC as an expert actor to generate training data, incorporating its safe, model-informed behavior into the learning process.
-We can integrate MPC within the deployed policy through various architectural patterns—parameterized, parallel, hierarchical, integrated, or algorithmic.
+We can integrate MPC within the deployed policy through various architectural patterns, parameterized, parallel, hierarchical, integrated, or algorithmic.
 Each offers different tradeoffs between computational complexity, safety guarantees, and flexibility.

 The distinction between **aligned learning** and **closed-loop learning** proved particularly important.
 Aligned learning fits individual MPC components (model, cost, constraints) to better approximate the true environment, maintaining interpretability and physical meaning.
 Closed-loop learning directly optimizes for what works best in practice, allowing the MPC's internal model and costs to become misaligned with reality if that improves performance.
-This paradigm shift—from requiring model accuracy to requiring policy optimality—challenges conventional thinking in both control and machine learning.
+This paradigm shift, from requiring model accuracy to requiring policy optimality, challenges conventional thinking in both control and machine learning.

 ## Practical Implementation: The SAC-ZOP and SAC-FOP Algorithms